x

 • However, the difference is that due to the polarity being the same, the retrieved signal will have a voltage which is the difference of the wires, while differential signals will have double the voltage due to opposing polarities.

-• Examples: Twin-lead, Twisted Pair cable (reduces EM radiation from crosstalk)
+• Examples: Twin-lead cable, Twisted Pair cable (reduces EM interference from crosstalk too)

 Notes